7 min read

-In 2016, venture investments in VR exceeded US$800 million, while AR and MR received a total of $450 million.
-Just a year later, investments in AR and VR startups doubled to US$3.6 billion.
+In 2016, venture investments in Virtual Reality exceeded US$800 million, while AR and MR received a total of $450 million.
+Just a year later, investments in Augmented Reality and Virtual Reality startups doubled to US$3.6 billion.

 And today, major players are bringing VR headsets to market that have the power to revolutionize the industry, as well as countless others.

 Already, VR headset sales volumes are expected to reach 98.4 million by 2023, according to Futuresource Consulting.
 But beyond headsets themselves, Facebook’s $399 Oculus Quest brought in US$5 million in content sales within the first two weeks post-release this past spring.

 With companies like Niantic ($4B valuation), Improbable ($2B valuation), and Unity ($6B valuation) achieving unicorn status in recent years, the VR space is massively heating up.

 In this blog, we will dive into a brief history of Virtual Reality, recent investment surges, and the future of this revolutionary technology.